goswinr/Fesh.Revit/README.md

 # Seff.Revit
  This repo contains a <a href="https://www.autodesk.com/products/revit/overview" target="_blank">Autodesk Revit</a> plugin to host Seff.
-Seff is a fsharp scripting editor based on <a href="https://github.com/icsharpcode/AvalonEdit" target="_blank">Avalonedit</a>.
+Seff is a fsharp scripting editor based on <a href="https://github.com/goswinr/AvalonEditB" target="_blank">AvalonEdit</a>.
 The editor supports the latest features of F# 5.0 via <a href="https://www.nuget.org/packages/FSharp.Compiler.Service/40.0.0" target="_blank">FCS 40.0.0</a>.
 It has (regex based) syntax highlighting, auto completion and typ info tooltips.
-The output log supports colorful text.
+The output log supports colored text.

 ![](Docs/screen1.png)